 Understanding Relapse: What It Means And Why It Occurs

-Relapse occurs after someone has either gone cold turkey from a substance or has gone to treatment for a substance.
-After the lack of access to the drug, he or she begins using again, repeating the destructive patterns of addiction.
+Relapse occurs after someone has stopped using and has begun a program of recovery.
+After the lack of contact with the drug, he or she begins using again, repeating the destructive patterns of addiction.
 Unfortunately, this isn’t uncommon; sometimes individuals battling addiction can experience one or multiple relapses.

 Each stage of relapse impacts each individual differently.
 First, there are many stages of relapse that impact the mind, body, and spirit in varying ways.
 Emotional effects of relapse can include low self-worth, low self-esteem, depression, anxiety, guilt, and shame.
 It is important for individuals to have social support, and emotional support so they can avoid relapsing.
-Another activity to do is try and gain relaxation by exercising or attempting deep breathing.
+Another activity to help is relaxing by exercising or attempting deep breathing.
 This will reduce stress.
 Researching about addiction and relapse prevention could provide more details for action.
 Connecting with sponsors or people who keep you accountable could provide the discipline needed.

-Mental challenges during relapse can include self-doubt, obsessing over the chemical, thoughts of substance abuse, having depression, thoughts of worthlessness or suicide, feeling detached or disconnected, or beating one’s self up.
-Feelings of detachment can impact one’s mental health as they feel alone and unloved.
+Mental challenges during relapse can include self-doubt, obsessing over the chemical, thoughts of substance abuse, depression, feelings of worthlessness or suicide, feeling detached or disconnected, or beating one’s self up.
+Feelings of isolation or loneliness can impact one’s mental health as they make one feel alone and unloved.
 Finding the support of loved ones or being around people who value you and love you can help to offset such feelings or self-concepts.